gaelccc/pyRTX/README.md

 ### Lookup tables generation and handling
 Handful classes for computing, storing and reading lookup tables for improved computational performance. ([Example 1](examples/generate_lro_accel_lookup.py),[Example 2](examples/generate_crossection_lut.py))

+# Installation
+The installation process is quite convoluted, because of the dependencies on external libraries.
+For this reason we detail here two separate procedures: [automatic installation](#automatic-installation), [manual installation](#manual-installation)

 ## Automatic Installation
 Clone the repository: